Savathun/Portfolio/README.md

 # Portfolio

-This repository contains samples of my (Daniel Schlatter) work over the last few years as a Computer Science student.

 Repository is currently sorted by the language the project was written in, with sub folders for each project written in that language.